Juan-Castellanos15/Mind-Your-Body-A-Bellabeat-Case-Study/README.md

   nrow()
 dup_entries_count2
 ~~~
-Based on my previous analysis, I was able to determine that the daily_sleep data frame had three duplicates that need to be removed
+Based on my previous analysis, I was able to determine that the daily_sleep data frame had three duplicates that need to be removed as follow:
 ~~~r
 daily_sleep <- daily_sleep %>%
   distinct()